Worksheet: Active Transport

 Which of the following statements about the transport of substances is not correct?

-- DDiffusion requires carrier proteins.
+- BDiffusion requires carrier proteins.

-- EDiffusion and osmosis are passive processes.
+- CDiffusion and osmosis are passive processes.

 How do carrier proteins help actively transport substances across cell membranes?